GNU/Linux Desktop Survival Guide

 NBN FTTN Connection in Australia

 20190608 NBN connections in Australia are often using fibre to the node (FTTN) or fibre to the basement (FTTB) infrastructure.
-These connect to the home using the pre-existing telephone infrastructure and need to connect to a modem supporting VDSL2 such as the Fritz!Box 7490.
+These connect from the high speed node to the home using the slower pre-existing telephone infrastructure and need to connect to a modem supporting VDSL2 such as the Fritz!Box 7490.

 It is often a good idea to factory reset your modem/router before

-setting it up.
-For example, on the Fritz!Box 7490 a telephone handset
+setting it up for the connection.
+For example, on the Fritz!Box 7490 a

-Connection to the modem/router through WiFi should now be possible thorugh your computer's WiFi interface.
+Connection to the modem/router through WiFi should now be possible through your computer's WiFi interface.
 The required credentials are often printed on a label on the bottom of the modem/router.

 Using the default IP address for the router (e.g., 192.168.178.1 for the Fritz!Box) connect to the router through a web browser by typing the IP address (e.g., 192.168.178.1) into the browser's address bar.
 After a reset a new password will usually be requested.
 As an added security measure the Fritz!Box requires a (any) physical button on the modem/router to be pressed.